The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Acknowledgments

 \section{Acknowledgments}

-The work of CYS is supported in part by the U.S. Department of Energy (DOE), Office of Science, Office of Nuclear Physics, under award DE-FG02-97ER41014, by the FRIB Theory Alliance award DE-SC0013617, by the DOE Topical Collaboration "Nuclear Theory for New Physics", award No. DE-SC0023663, and by University of Tennessee, Knoxville.
+\red{We thank Emanuele Mereghetti for useful discussions when preparing the comparisons of the two formalisms for the $^6$He $\beta$ decay spectrum.
+We also thank Kristina Launey and Nicholas Scielzo for useful discussions.} The work of CYS is supported in part by the U.S. Department of Energy (DOE), Office of Science, Office of Nuclear Physics, under award DE-FG02-97ER41014, by the FRIB Theory Alliance award DE-SC0013617, by the DOE Topical Collaboration ``Nuclear Theory for New Physics'', award No. DE-SC0023663, and by University of Tennessee, Knoxville.
 The work of AGM is supported in part by the Hebrew University of Jerusalem through the Dalia and Dan Maydan Post-Doctoral Fellowship.
 The work of GBK is supported by Los Alamos National Laboratory's Laboratory Directed Research and Development program under project 20240742PRD1 (G.~B.~K.).
 The work of GHS is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under the FRIB Theory Alliance award DE-SC0013617.
 This work benefited from high performance computational resources provided by the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility at Lawrence Berkeley National Laboratory operated under Contract No. DE-AC02-05CH11231, as well as the Frontera computing project at the Texas Advanced Computing Center.
 Frontera is made possible by National Science Foundation award OAC-1818253.